vostpt/mmf2024-PostosApoio/README.md

-# mmf2024-PostosApoio
+# VOST PORTUGAL -  FÁTIMA 2024 ACTIVATION
-Code for MMF 2024 Activation that will show support points cards
+Code that generates cards based on the the information inserted in a form.

  [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]